 In June 2008, the Company filed a Form S-3 shelf registration statement for an indeterminate number of shares of common stock, warrants to purchase shares of common stock and units consisting of a combination thereof having an aggregate initial offering price not to exceed \$40 million.
 Management utilized this shelf registration statement in August 2008 by completing a registered direct offering of 2,088,451 shares of the Company's common stock for aggregate gross proceeds of \$11.9 million (\$11 million approximate net proceeds to the Company).
 In addition, in July 2009, management completed a registered direct offering of 2,400,000 shares of the Company's common stock for aggregate gross proceeds of \$15 million (\$13.75 million approximate net proceeds to the Company).
-Approximately \$13.1 million remained available under the Company's 2008 shelf registration statement as of June 30, 2011; however, the shelf registration statement subsequently expired on July 7, 2011.
+The shelf registration statement expired on July 7, 2011.